-The dynamic content generator is program that parses existing Web sites and outputs a dynamic, fragment based, cacheable, Web page.
-Three Web sites, New York Times [15], India Times [16], and Slashdot.com [17], were chosen due to their dynamic nature, and since none of them supported any form of cacheable dynamic data.
-The Web sites were constantly monitored for changes during an extensive period covering 2 weeks.
+The dynamic content generator is a program that parses existing Web sites and outputs a dynamic, fragment based, cacheable, Web page.
+Three Web sites, New York Times [32], India Times [22], and Slashdot.com [40], were chosen due to their dynamic nature, and since none of them supported any form of cacheable dynamic data.
+The Web sites were constantly monitored for changes during an extensive period covering two weeks.
 This data was then passed through the keyword based object extraction.
 Each object was extracted from each instance of the Web site by finding appropriate, predefined tags in the document.
 Once each object was extracted and the ESI-based template was constructed, the resulting fragmented documents were compared across their time element to calculate the TTL and the mapping table.
 Object movement across the document is taken into account and allows for the object to not be replaced too soon, and remain in the mapping table.
-An object was considered expired once it wasn't in any part of the document.
-Once the template, objects, and mapping table are in place from the generator module, the dynamic content delivery module just needs to serve them.
-Implemented as a server extension using servlets in Java and sitting on top of popular Web servers such as the Apache Web Server [18] or the Jigsaw Web Server [19], this module appears as a traditional Web server to regular clients, but provides the dynamic content ability to able clients.
+An objects, and mapping table are in place from the generator module, the dynamic content delivery module just needs to serve them.
+Implemented as a server extension using servlets in Java and sitting on top of popular Web servers such as the Apache Web Server [2] or the Jigsaw Web Server [23], this module appears as a traditional Web server to regular clients, but provides the dynamic content ability to able clients.
 This module uses information from the generator module to build up information such as which pages are templates, the TTL for certain objects, and the mapping table.
-Figure 4 shows the process of events when a client request for a Web page.
+Figure 6 shows the process of events when a client request for a Web page.
 When a CONCA-enabled request from a proxy for a document is made, if the document has fragments then the mapping table is looked up and added as an X-CONCA-MAPPING HTTP header to the response.
 The expiration of the object is set based on the TTL contained with the mapping table.
 The body of the response is just the ESI augmented template.
 Once the cache has the template, it will go on and request the fragment as needed from the server.
 The cache can then build up the proper final document and send that off to the client.
 The servlet's support of the If-Modified-Since HTTP header when requesting the template is crucial to the efficiency of the mapping table.
-When the template expires on the cache, the cache will request the template over again using the If-Modified-Since HTTP header.
+When the template expires on the cache (TTL equals or less than zero), the cache will request the template over again using the If-Modified-Since HTTP header.
 Since the template rarely changes, this will mean that the cache will usually get a '304 Not Modified' response.
-This response will contain the new mapping table, allowing the cache to update it's mapping table without having to re-transfer the template.
+This response will contain the new mapping table, allowing the cache to update its mapping table without having to re-transfer the template.
 If a static document, or a static fragment is requested from the content delivery module, then the content delivery module will behave just like a regular Web server.

-Fig. 4. (a) Process of initial retrieval (b) Process of cached retrieval.
+Fig. 6. (a) Process of initial retrieval (b) Process of cached retrieval.